 Black or African American Students’ Graduation Rate

-Black students made up 10.7% of all U.S. college graduates, with 45.5% earning bachelor’s degrees, making it the most common degree among the group.
+Black students comprised 10.7% of all U.S. college graduates, with 45.5% earning bachelor’s degrees, making it the most common degree among this group.

 Notably, they also held a strong share in associate (27.7%) and master’s degrees (22.6%).
 However, only 4.2% pursued doctorate or professional programs, showing a lower presence at the highest academic level compared to their representation in undergraduate education.